Biceps/Triceps implants

 After Surgery

-During the recovery period, the patient is instructed not to lift their arms for two days after surgery.
-Dressings are then removed followed by a gentle exercise program within 1-2 weeks to enable a full and comfortable range of motion of the arms.
+During recovery, the patient is instructed not to lift their arms for two days after surgery.
+Dressings are then removed, followed by a gentle exercise program within 1-2 weeks to enable a full and comfortable range of motion of the arms.

 What are the risks associated with this procedure?